marcelscruz/dev-resources/CONTRIBUTING.md

 This project relies on [Prettier](https://prettier.io/) and [ESLint](https://eslint.org/) for code formatting and error/standards checking, so please ensure you have both installed globally or run `npm install` in order to install them in the project directory.

+## Updating README and DB

+This repository uses a GitHub action to automatically update `README.md` and `db` (which serves the API), so no action is required from you.

 ## Need assistance?

 The resources lists are created in JavaScript, and if you're unable to make a contribution for this or any other reason, feel free to open an issue explaining your situation, so another developer can help you getting your resource in the lists.